Alienero/image2ascii/README.md

 A image to asiic written in golang

 ## Install
-You can download in gobuild.io.
+You can use gobuild to download。

 ##Usage
 ```sh